 Overall, Pope Joan is an interesting play, but in trying to achieve a lot dramatically, it sometimes missed the mark in its messaging.
 Its plea was simple – for women to be treated equally to men – but this was very much grounded in somewhat elementary Christian thought and was not explored further.
 Were there religious or moral implications for John’s forbidden romances?
 Did John’s enemies deeply hate women or were they simply desirous of power and willing to use any weapons available in their pursuit of it?
 Did John remember her womanhood and let this influence her once she reached the papacy, other than in bodily terms?
 It would have been interesting to delve into some of these questions more deeply.
 This is a very good first attempt from Brealey but one that would benefit from further development and a deeper focus on the relationship between religion and feminism.

-Pope Joan was performed by the National Youth Theatre at St James’ Church, Piccadilly.
+Pope Joan was performed by the National Youth Theatre at St James’s Church, Piccadilly.

-The first photo, by Simon Annand, shows the character of Pope John in a white robe, looking heavenwards, with a stained glass window in the background.
+The feature photo is the 17th century St James’s Church from Wikimedia.
+The first photo in the text, by Simon Annand, shows the character of Pope John in a white robe, looking heavenwards, with a stained glass window in the background.
 The second photo, by Simon Annand, shows Pope John wearing a black cloak and hood, looking anxiously into the middle distance, with stained glass windows and candles in the background.
 The third photo, by Helen Maybanks, shows Pope John in a red robe walking through a church, hands together in prayer, followed by a man in monk’s garments holding a flaming torch.

 When Shoshana isn’t considering the needlessly complex relationships between gender, sexuality and religion, she can often be found with a book in hand and a cup of tea